Is Ted Farnsworth A Scam Artist?

 Farnsworth’s Business Failures

-I’m not saying that there weren’t legitimate reasons as to why his business ventures failed, but I do think that there is something that can be learned from him.
+I’m not saying that there weren’t legitimate reasons why his business ventures failed, but I do think that there is something that can be learned from him.

 But Farnsworth’s track record doesn’t stop there.